jnurkka/amazon-ai-building-better-bots/README.md

 Click the build icon in the upper right hand corner to build the app.
 This can take a few minutes.

-Once built, a new panel will appear on the right of the Amazon Lex Console where you can test some of the Utterances in the Test Bot dialog.
+Once built, a new panel will appear on the right of the Amazon Lex Console where you can test some of the Utterances in the Test Bot dialog, and see how the input is assigned to the Slots.

 For example, if you say `May I have a coffee?`, does Lex correctly map `coffee` to the `BeverageType` slot?

+Click the microphone icon to speak to the bot, and click it again when you have stopped speaking to send the voice recording for handling.

 ## Lambda Function
-Now that we've tested that our application works, let's add more logic to validate our choices and handle the processing of the order.
+Now that we've tested that our chat bot works, let's add more logic to validate our choices and handle the processing of the order.
 We'll be using another service called AWS Lambda to do this.
 AWS Lambda lets you run code without provisioning or managing servers.
 You pay only for the compute time you consume.

 Choose "Services" from the navigation bar at the top of the page, and search for "Lambda".